-North Korea slams U.S. for allowing Seoul to build up missile capability
+North Korea rebukes U.S. for allowing Seoul to build up missile capability

 In April, the Biden administration completed a months-long review of U.S. policy toward Korea that sought to avoid the “grand bargain” approach of former president Donald Trump and the “strategic patience” of his predecessor Barack Obama, said White House press secretary Jen Psaki.

-During a speech to a joint session of Congress last month, the president characterized his approach as a combination of “diplomacy, as well as stern deterrence.”
+During a speech to a joint session of Congress in April, Biden characterized his approach as a combination of “diplomacy, as well as stern deterrence.”

 Biden also announced the appointment of veteran diplomat Sung Kim as special envoy to North Korea at the summit.
 Talks over Pyongyang’s nuclear program have been stalled since 2019.

-In the Monday statement, which was attributed to an unaffiliated “international affairs critic” named Kim Myong Chol, Pyongyang said that Washington was “engrossed in confrontation despite its lip-service to dialogue.”
+In its statement Monday, which was attributed to an unaffiliated “international affairs critic” named Kim Myong Chol, Pyongyang said that Washington was “engrossed in confrontation despite its lip-service to dialogue.”

 By not assigning the message to a governmental body, North Korea is “signaling that there is still room for dialogue” with the Biden administration, said Yang Moo-jin, a professor at the University of North Korean Studies in Seoul.